 Using a Markov two-dimensional microsimulation model, which modeled the movement of Crohn's disease patients between states of remission and active disease, the incremental cost per week in steroid-free remission of early anti-TNF- α intervention was determined.
 The incremental cost per additional week in steroid-free medical remission was the representative incremental cost effectiveness ratio (ICER) for the primary cost-effectiveness analysis.
 Healthcare public payer, and societal perspectives were examined and are described below.
-In addition to determining the incremental cost per additional week in steroid-free medical remission, the incremental cost per additional week in medical remission irrespective of steroid use was also determined as a secondary analysis.
+In addition to determining the incremental cost per additional week in steroid per additional week in steroid-free medical remission irrespective of steroid use was also determined as a secondary analysis.